nicmart/DGIM/README.md

 Each bucket stores the timestamp and the exponent as php integers.
 The most memory efficient implementation should only stores log(N) bits for the timestamp and log(log(N)) bits for the exponent.

+Also the bucket sequence is implemented as a double linked list, so it is taking space also for the bucket links.
+An array implementation of the sequence and a language that provides true array objects can avoid this.

 ## Install

 The best way to install DGIM is [through composer](http://getcomposer.org).